dhellmann/pymotw/PyMOTW/select/index.rst

 Python's :func:`select` function is a direct interface to the underlying operating system implementation.
-It monitors sockets, open files, or pipes (anything with a :func:`fileno` method that returns a valid file descriptor) until they become readable or writable, or a communication error occurs.
-Using :func:`select` is more efficient than writing a polling loop in Python, because the monitoring happens in the operating system, instead of the interpreter.  :func:`select` also makes it easier to monitor multiple connections at the same time.
+It monitors sockets, open files, and pipes (anything with a :func:`fileno` method that returns a valid file descriptor) until they become readable or writable, or a communication error occurs.  :func:`select` makes it easier to monitor multiple connections at the same time, and is more efficient than writing a polling loop in Python using socket timeouts, because the monitoring happens in the operating system network layer, instead of the interpreter.

 .. note::

-   Using Python's file objects with :func:`select` is not supported under Windows.
+   Using Python's file objects with :func:`select` works for Unix, but is not supported under Windows.

 The echo server example from the :mod:`socket` section can be extended to watch for more than one connection at a time by using